More about: Lisbon in 1 Day: everything you need to know

 End the day at the Tower of Belém

-Although it is not particularly impressive at first glance due to its size, its charm lies in its shape and small details.
+Although at first glance it is not particularly impressive due to its size, its charm lies in its shape and small details.
 It is when we look at its decoration that we appreciate the charm of the tower.
 If we have time, we can go inside to enjoy the views of the Tagus and the Belém neighbourhood.

-Don't forget to book your tickets for the Belém Tower in advance so that you can make the most of your day and your visit.
+To do so, don't forget to book your tickets for the Belém Tower in advance so that you can make the most of your day and your visit.
 This is the ideal place to end our day trip to Lisbon.

 Tips for visiting Lisbon in one day